Last published:Aug 05, 2021

 You'll be given antibiotics to prevent infections after surgery.
 This reduces the chance of you getting an infection soon after the operation.
 But some people still get an infection even if they have antibiotics.

 Doctors give antibiotics as a drip (also called an intravenous infusion or IV).
-You may need to carry on having antibiotics for a few days after surgery.
+You might need to carry on having antibiotics for a few days after surgery.

 Antibiotics can have side effects in some people.
-You may get pain where the drip goes into your body (this will probably be the back of your hand).
-Some people feel sick or get diarrhoea with certain antibiotics.
+For example, some people feel nauseous or get diarrhoea with certain antibiotics.
 And some people can have an allergic reaction to some of them.

 If you are too ill to have surgery immediately

 Some people aren't healthy enough to have surgery straight away.
 This may be because the infection in your appendix has already spread, and you might need treatment with antibiotics for several weeks before you can have an operation.

 If an abscess has formed you will probably need to have this drained.
 An abscess is a build-up of pus.
 It is usually drained just using a needle.
 The doctor uses a CT image to help guide the needle.